-Within the Territory we have three ecumenical shared ministry parishes.
-There are two in the South Thompson Deanery - The North Thompson Shared Ministry, the people of the Church of St. Paul, Barriere and Trinity Shared Ministry, Clearwater (Anglican, Lutheran and United) and St Andrew’s United and St Mary the Virgin Shared Ministry in Lillooet (Anglican – United).
-In the northern deanery, there is the Robson Valley Shared Ministry (Anglican – United) in both Valemount and McBride.
+Within the Territory, we have three ecumenical shared ministry parishes.
+There are two in the South Thompson Deanery - The North Thompson Shared Ministry, the people of The Church of St. Paul, Barriere and Trinity Shared Ministry, Clearwater (Anglican, Lutheran, and United), and St Andrew’s United and St Mary the Virgin Shared Ministry in Lillooet (Anglican – United).
+In the northern deanery is the Robson Valley Shared Ministry (Anglican – United) in both Valemount and McBride.

 CONNECTIONS BEYOND OUR TERRITORY

-In many significant ways the Anglican Foundation of Canada has supported many programmes and projects throughout the Territory in recent years.
+In many significant ways, the Anglican Foundation of Canada has supported many programs and projects throughout the Territory in recent years.

-The Primate’s World Relief and Development Fund is specially valued by many in the Territory.
-Especially in relation to wildfire experience, we have received generous support from PWRDF, and we welcome PWRDF staff and volunteers to our Territory on a regular basis.
-Volunteers can be found in many parishes all coordinated by a Territory coordinator.
+The Primate’s World Relief and Development Fund is especially valued by many in the Territory.
+Especially with the wildfire experience, we have received generous support from the PWRDF, and we regularly welcome PWRDF staff and volunteers to our Territory.
+Volunteers can be found in many parishes, all coordinated by a Territory coordinator.

-Given our history, and our close connection with national healing and reconciliation initiatives (including the Anglican Healing Fund as both recipients and contributors), the work of healing and reconciliation is ongoing, no less so than through our Assembly gatherings, and most recently at Assembly 2017.
-A clear and detailed sense of our ongoing commitment to this work can be found in Bishop Barbara Andrews’ Address.
+Given our history and our close connection with national healing and reconciliation initiatives (including the Anglican Healing Fund as both recipients and contributors), the work of healing and reconciliation is ongoing, no less so than through our Assembly gatherings and, most recently, at Assembly 2022.

-In concert with the Provincial Safe Church Committee the Territory is committed to the promotion of Safe-Church initiatives.
-Territory policy is updated on a regular basis and online training will now replace in-person conferences.
+In concert with the Provincial Safe Church Committee, the Territory is committed to promoting Safe-Church initiatives.
+Territory policy is regularly updated, and the online training will replace in-person conferences.